Würzburg Residence: 18th century

 In the year 1730, however, under Prince-Bishop Friedrich Carl von Schönborn (1729–1746), work on the south block began once more.
 In 1732–33, the front of the Cour d'honneur was completed.
 From 1735 onwards, the work on the central building took place with the participation of Lucas von Hildebrandt.
 In 1737, the main staircase by Balthasar Neumann was constructed.
 The garden front was completed in 1740 and the whole shell in December 1744.
 Neumann was mostly responsible for the Residence's town front, while Hildebrandt's work dominated the garden side.
 The four interior courts of the side wings were an idea of von Welsch.

 The completion of the vaulted ceilings over the Emperor's Hall and the White Hall took place in 1742; the vault over the staircase in 1743.
 At the same time, the decorations of the Court Chapel were realized and its consecration was performed in 1743.
 From 1740 to 1745, the southern Kaiserzimmer (Imperial Apartments) and the Mirror Cabinet (Spiegelkabinett) were decorated by ornamental carver Ferdinand Hundt, by Johann Wolfgang van der Auvera, Antonio Giuseppe Bossi and Johann Rudolf Byss.
 Bossi also created the stucco-work in the White Hall during the years 1744–45.

 Balthasar Neumann's staircase of the Würzburg Residence is considered a highlight of southern German Baroque.

 Under the rule of Prince-Bishop Anselm Franz von Ingelheim (1746–1749), all building work on the Residence ceased once again.
 After his death, once Karl Philipp von Greifenclau zu Vollraths (1749–1754) became Prince-Bishop, he ordered a resumption of construction.
 In the same year, Antonio Bossi completed the stucco-work in the Garden Hall, the painting of which was finished in the next year.
 In 1750, Lorenz Jakob Mehling, a merchant at Venice, sent Giovanni Battista Tiepolo, the most famous fresco painter of his time, to the episcopal residence, after the painter Giuseppe Visconti had failed.
 Giovanni Battista Tiepolo, assisted by his sons, decorated the Imperial Hall and the ceiling above the staircase with frescoes in the early 1750s.
-The enormous staircase is vaulted by the largest continuous ceiling fresco in the world (approx. 580 m²), painted between 1752 and 1753 by Giovanni Battista Tiepolo as well as his sons − especially Giovanni Domenico Tiepolo − and other helpers.
+The enormous staircase is vaulted by the largest continuous ceiling fresco in the world (approx. 580 m^{2}), painted between 1752 and 1753 by Giovanni Battista Tiepolo as well as his sons − especially Giovanni Domenico Tiepolo − and other helpers.
 In 1753, Balthasar Neumann died.

 Under Prince-Bishop Adam Friedrich von Seinsheim (1755–1779), Materno and Ludovico Bossi created the stucco-work decoration over the staircase and in the first and second guest rooms of the northern Kaiserzimmer (Imperial Apartments) between 1769 and 1772.
 At the same time, the Green Lacquered Room and the Neoclassical Fürstensaal (Princes' Hall) were finished.
 From 1776 to 1781, the Ingelheimer Räume (Ingelheim Rooms) were decorated, including stucco-work by Materno Bossi.

 The total construction cost came to over 1.5 million guilders, at a time when a day labourer could expect a weekly wage of one guilder.